 Stress Engineer Salary

 Median pay for Stress Engineers in the United States lies in the neighborhood of $76K per year.
 Earnings for this group are mostly affected by career duration, followed by the particular city and the particular employer.
 The majority of workers are highly satisfied with their job.
 A large number enjoy medical while a fair number get dental coverage.
 Vision coverage is also available to a strong majority.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Stress Engineer